gitlzzz/ATLAS/docs/source/input_database_generation.md

 :::

-- `tolerance`: (optional, float) Tolerance for the duplicate slabs filter.
+- :alt:`tolerance`: (optional, float) Tolerance for the duplicate slabs filter.
   - Default is `0.2`.

 ### Vacancies - `[vacancies]`